AdKats/AdKats/README.md

 database with full player names for reporter/target, and the full reason for reporting.
 All uses of @report and
 @admin with this plugin require players to enter a reason, and will tell them if they haven't entered one.
 It will not send the report to admins unless reports are complete.
-This cleans up what admins end up seeing for reports (useful if admins get reports and admin calls whether they are in-game or not).
+This cleans up what admins end up seeing for reports (useful if they get reports and calls whether in-game or not).
 <br/>
 <h4>Using Report IDs</h4>
-All reports are issued a random three digit ID which expires either at the end of each round, or when it is used.
-These ID's can be used in any other action command, simply use that ID instead of a player-name and reason (e.g. waffleman73 baserapes, another player reports them and gets report ID 582, admins just use @punish 582 instead of @punish waffleman73 baserape).
+All reports and calls are issued a random three digit ID which expires either at the end of each round, or when it is used.
+These ID's can be used in any other action command, simply use that ID instead of a player-name and reason (e.g. waffleman73 baserapes, another player reports them and gets report ID 582, admins just use @punish 582 instead of
+@punish waffleman73 baserape).
 Confirmation of command with @yes is required before a report ID is acted on.
 Players are thanked for reporting when an admin uses their report ID.
 </p>
 <h3>Admin Assistants</h3>
 <p>
 When a player sends a report, then an admin uses that report by ID, it is considered a "good" report.
 When a player has X good reports in the past week a small bonus is given, access to teamswap.
 When a player gets access it simply tells them "For your consistent player reporting you now have access to TeamSwap.
 Type @moveme to swap between teams as often as you want."
 They do not know they are considered an admin assistant, only that they have access to that.
-The assistant list is recalculated at the beginning of each round.
-They need to keep that report count up to keep access, if they have less than the required amount they are automatically removed.<br/><br/>
+Whether a player is an admin assistant is calculated when then join the server, and that status will remain for the duration they are in the server (e.g. If they lose status mid-round, it won't cut them off until the next time they join the server).
+They need to keep that report count up to keep access.<br/><br/>

 When an admin assistant sends a report, to the admins that report is prefixed with [AA] to note it as a (most likely) reliable report.
 Whether admin assistants get the teamswap perk can be disabled, but the prefixes admins see will remain.